kosall5220/sep10-freedom-project/tool/learning-log.md

     ```
     After I did all of that, this is what I ended up with: ![Alt text](image.png)

+3/11/24:
+* I was interested in learning how to add textures to my scene so I looked up a guide.
+I found this [video](https://www.youtube.com/watch?v=klnwT3vGCPw) which teaches you how to create Earth using a-frame and I followed the steps.

 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc